-The learner is assessed performing the acquired and developed skills of Blind Cricket.
+The learner is assessed performing the acquired and developed skills of blind cricket.

-The learner is expected to perform as either a batter or bowler AND as a fielder or wicket keeper.
+The learner is expected to perform as either a batter or bowler and as a fielder or wicket keeper.

 - Selecting and playing the correct shots to the type of ball faced, including:

 - Footwork

 - Defensive shots off front foot

 - Drives

-- Cut
+- o Cut

-- Pull
+- o Pull

 - Running between the wickets

 - Teamwork and communication with batting partner

 - Repetition of action for one style of bowling:

-Fast, medium or spin
+- Fast, medium or spin

 - Line, flight and length of bowl